LightJason/Java-AgentSpeak/readme.md

 #### <a name="testgoal">Test Goals</a>

 * A test goal is an atom with the definition ```?literal```
-* The test return true iif a plan with an equal literal is within the current execution (current running)
+* The test return true iif a plan with an equal literal is within the current execution context (current running)

 ### <a name="intention">Intentions</a>